 We now reformulate equation 6 as noted by the reviewer (line 256).
 We also remove the equation for the posterior variance as this is now incorporated into equation 6.

 In the Adaptive Bayesian model, we assume that the maximum a posteriori (MAP) estimate represents the brain’s estimate of the target location.
-We assume that the motor output is a direct readout of the target location as in Verstynen and Sabes, 2011.
+We assume that the motor output is a direct readout of this estimate as in Verstynen and Sabes, 2011.
 We describe this assumption in the Model Based Methods section (lines 253-255).

 This is unclear.